 “Penn Quarter” describes downtown’s Seventh Street corridor, where the 19th-century meets the 21st.
 It includes D.C.’s Chinatown Historic District.

-Hip hotels, restaurants and loft apartments sprouted up amidst attractions like the International Spy Museum, National Portrait Gallery, Shakespeare Theatre and National Building Museum.
+Hip hotels, restaurants, and loft apartments have sprouted up amidst attractions like the Shakespeare Theatre, National Portrait Gallery, Capital One Arena, and National Building Museum.
 That most of these are housed in buildings constructed during the 1800s is what makes this walk an irresistible urban scavenger hunt to discover a bygone era – a time when Chinese, German and Italian immigrants lived and worked on and around Seventh Street.

 If you know where to look, you can find the old U.S. Patent Office where newcomer Emile Berliner filed applications for the first microphone and disk record ever invented, where Jewish families attended synagogue, where Chinese Americans forged a community, and where German Catholics formed a parish.

 Don't miss this chance to experience downtown Washington, D.C. in a new way!

 Why is it called Penn Quarter?
 The fact that the southern boundary of the neighborhood borders Pennsylvania Avenue, NW influenced its naming, as did the fact that the former Pennsylvania Avenue Development Corporation’s Pennsylvania Avenue Plan called for its historic structures to be renovated even as new buildings were developed.
 In early 2000s Washington, D.C., the name was also appealing to real estate developers as they wooed commercial and residential tenants.

 Sunday, June 4, 2023 at 2:00 p.m.
 THIS WALK DATE HAS BEEN CANCELED.

 Also available for private and group tour bookings.
 Please email firstname.lastname@example.org for more information.

 Email email@example.com for a private or group tour quote.